Xfers/docs/source/index.md

 #### Create Charge Response

-If either the `user_api_token` or the `customer` field is entered, the response will return the `transfer_info` object containing information about the bank the user should transfer to.
+If the `user_api_token` field is used, the response will return the `transfer_info` object containing information about the bank the user should transfer to.

 Xfers might use a `bank_unique_amt` to help in identifying the bank transfer in case the user forgets to enter his contact number in the comments section.
 This is a very small random amount (a few cents) which Xfers will absorb.
 However this is only to be used as a backup; the user should always enter his contact number.